yotarazona/scikit-eo/README.md

 <!-- #region -->

-# 🌍🛰️🚀 NEW IN SCiKIT-EO: Deep Learning Segmentation
+# 🌍🛰️🚀 NEW: Deep Learning Segmentation

 - Implementation of **Deep Learning models** (U-Net) for satellite image segmentation.
 - Tools for training, validating, and predicting burned areas and other land cover features.